Olivier-Boudeville-EDF/erlhdf5/README.md

 This binding allows to use [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format#HDF5) from [Erlang](http://erlang.org), i.e. to read and write files in the HDF5 format.

-While this fork is more complete and more correct (ex: HDF5 writing has been fixed), this binding is still very far from capturing all the numerous APIs provided by HDF5.
+While this fork is more complete and more correct (ex: HDF5 writing has been fixed), this binding is still very far from capturing all the numerous APIs that are provided by HDF5.

 Compared to the original work, apart the low-level code enhancements, comments additions, typing improvements and bug fixing: